 accompanied by a registration form including an irrevocable instruction made by the signatory authorising the Auctioneer to pay to the Scheme Administrator a

-Premier and St Leger Festival Sales and no later than 5pm on 16 July 2012 for Tattersalls 1-3, Goffs Orby and Tattersalls Ireland Sept Sales.
-For other qualifying
+Premier and St Leger Festival Sales and no later than 5pm on 15 July 2013 for Tattersalls 1-4, Goffs Orby and Sportsman and Tattersalls Ireland Sept Sales.
+For

-sales the relevant payment and signed registration form must be received before the closing date of the relevant Qualifying Sale.
-Where the registration
+other qualifying sales the relevant payment and signed registration form must be received before the closing date of the relevant Qualifying Sale.
+Where the

-payments are made via a Weatherbys Bank or BHA Invoice account, settlement of the payment must be made within 30 days of the registration.
-Where payment
+registration payments are made via a Weatherbys Bank or BHA Invoice account, settlement of the payment must be made within 30 days of the registration.

 respect of the payments set out at 2.2 above have been received along with updates as required.
 Eligibility for the Scheme will be announced by the Auctioneers,

 and non-eligibility for those horses stated as eligible for the Scheme in the catalogue will be announced by the Auctioneers.
 It is a condition of eligibility for the

 2.4 The Auctioneers shall contribute and pay to the Scheme Administrator £15 for each eligible yearling catalogued, except those yearlings that are withdrawn

 from the sale and in addition, £20 for each eligible yearling sold.
 Where a yearling is offered at more than one sale the Auctioneer conducting the first in time